Page Builder Overview

 Feel free to enter custom CSS to further customize this row.

-If you have more than one row on a page or layout, you can move your rows up or down to your desired location on the page/layout.
-There are two ways to move a row up or down:
+If you have more than one row on a page or layout, you can move rows up or down to your desired location on the page/layout by hovering over a row and selecting the green cross arrow move icon to drag and drop the row to your desired location.

-To delete a row, hover over the row and click on the red trash icon button.
+To delete a row, hover over the row and click on the green trash icon button.

 Warning: Deleting a row will remove all content nested below it including columns, components, and auto-generated pages.